Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Country Charm Leaving ZambujalCountry Charm Leaving Zambujal

-Another 1/2 kilometer or so after Zambujal, the Camino crosses the N347-1 again, and shortcuts onto another paved road, below.
+Another 3/4 kilometer or so after Zambujal, the Camino crosses the N347-1 again, and shortcuts onto a paved road on the other side, below.
 This is the Rua Principal towards the next town of Fonte Coberta.

 Rua Principal to Fonte CobertaRua Principal to Fonte Coberta